marcs12/date-gen/README.md

-# Marc's date generator.
+# Valentine Project

-Built to showcase my design skills, utilizing React, Framer Motion and SASS.
+This project is a simple date generator designed to showcase my design skills using React, Framer Motion, and SCSS.

+## Features

+- **React**: A JavaScript library for building user interfaces.
+- **Framer Motion**: A library to power animations.
+- **SCSS**: A preprocessor scripting language that is interpreted or compiled into CSS.